CodedCA/ping/README.md

 **This project  is subject to change!**

-I made this project to test my HTML, JS and CSS skills.
+I made this project to test my Python skills.

 ![website image](/src/ping.jpg)